 How To Make Pomegranate Molasses

-- Find the crown of the pomegranate (the part that’s sticking out).
+- IF YOU ARE MAKING POMEGRANATE JUICE: Find the crown of the pomegranate (the part that’s sticking out).
 With a paring knife, dig into the part underneath the crown, and make a circular incision.
 You’re removing the crown and a bit of the skin underneath it so that the pomegranate is easier to peel later.
 Score the pomegranate.

 - Tear the pomegranate apart into different sections.
 Remove the arils by prying them loose from the peel.
-If you want to prevent pomegranate juice from splattering everywhere, remove the arils inside a large bowl filled with water.
+Do this step over a medium bowl filled with water.

 - When you’re done, you’ll notice that most of the seeds have sunken to the bottom of the bowl, and the loose membrane will float on the top.
 It’s okay if some of the arils are floating too.
 Remove any stray pieces of membrane, and drain all the water.

-- Pour the arils into a high-speed blender or food processor, and pulse until all the arils are crushed.
-The airls should crush pretty easily.
-It’s okay if the seeds are not pulverized.
+- Pour the arils into a high-speed blender or food processor, and purée until the pomegranates look like a smoothie.
 You may need to do this step in batches.

-- Remove the saucepan from heat, and let it cool for 10 to 15 minutes before transferring to a glass jar.
-Let the molasses cool to room temperature.
-Store the molasses in the refrigerator for several months.
+- Remove the saucepan from heat, and let it cool completely before pouring it into a jar.
+Store the molasses in the refrigerator for up to 6 months.